libmapper/libmapper/doc/tutorials/tutorial_c.md

 future development by simply providing unit information whenever it is available.
 It is also helpful documentation for users.

-Notice that optional values are provided as `void*` pointers.
-This is because a signal can either be `int`, `float`, or `double`, and your maximum and minimum values should correspond in type.
+Notice that these optional values are provided as `void*` pointers.
+This is because a signal can either be `int`, `float`, or `double`, and your maximum and minimum values should correspond in type and length.
 So you should pass in a `int*`, `float*`, or `double*` by taking the address of a local variable.

 Lastly, it is usually necessary to be informed when input signal values change.
 This is done by providing a function to be called whenever its value is modified by an incoming message.
-It is passed in the `handler` parameter, along with an `events` parameter specifying which types of events should trigger the handler.
+It is passed in the `handler` parameter, along with an `events` parameter specifying which types of events should trigger the handler – for input signals.

 An example of creating a "barebones" `int` scalar output signal with no unit, minimum, or maximum information and no callback handler: